TDC Holding A/S: Expansion and merger

+Recent years

 In 2016, TDC purchased Danish IT- and telecom provider Cirque A/S for an unspecified amount.
 On 1 July 2016 the TDC consumer business was merged with YouSee, migrating the entire TDC customer base of IPTV, broadband and mobile consumers to YouSee.
 The mobile phone network continues to use the 'TDC' name, as its built by TDC Group instead of YouSee.
 TDC Group and Modern Times Group announced on 1 February 2018 a plan for TDC Group to buy MTG Nordics to create a converged business with a new name and brand.
 A week later, a takeover bid from the Australian infrastructure group Macquarie and three Danish pension funds; PFA, PKA and ATP was leaked to the public, which TDC had rejected.
 The consortium clarified that the proposed MTG merger was not part of their strategy.
 In February the consortium launched an improved take-over offer, which TDC Group now recommended.
 The proposed MTG merger was called off.

 The consortium got EU approval for their takeover bid on 28 March 2018.
 In early April, the consortium announced they had acquired more than 90% of the total shares of TDC Group, making a delisting possible.
 On 20 January 2020, TDC announced that their lower-cost flanker brand Fullrate would be shut down and the customers be migrated to YouSee.